-Table (6) shows that there are differences to the extent of Israeli system/ schools under the Palestinian authority students’ acceptance of science curriculum according to grade variable.
-To recognize the significance of differences, (one way ANOVA) analysis was used as the following table.
+Table 6 shows that there are differences in students’ acceptance of science curriculum in Israeli system/ schools under the Palestinian authority according to the grade variable.
+To determine the significance of the differences, one-way ANOVA analysis was used, as shown on the following table.

-Table (7) (one way ANOVA) analysis results for the responses of the sample of the study to the extent of Israeli system/ schools under the Palestinian authority students’ acceptance of science curriculum according to grade variable
+Table 7: One-way ANOVA analysis results for the study sample responses reflecting students’ acceptance of science curriculum in Israeli system/ schools under the Palestinian authority according to the grade variable